Risk markers by sex for in-hospital mortality in patients with acute coronary syndrome: a machine learning approach: Results

-Figure \ref{fig:ind_pred} shows explanations of individual predictions for two patients with STEMI and two patients with NSTEMI.
-In Figure \ref{fig:ind_pred}a, we observed the features of a patient diagnosed with STEMI who died in ICU.
-In this case, the model’s output was a ‘high risk of mortality’ (base value=3.75 and output value=4.13).
-The features that increased the risk of this patient were high levels of partial thromboplastin time (89.07 seconds), urea (28 mg/dL), creatinine (14.2 umol/L), sodium (133.5 mEq/L), and renal failure (presence=1).
-In contrast, Figure \ref{fig:ind_pred}b shows the individual prediction for a patient diagnosed with STEMI who survived.
-For this patient, the model outputted a low risk of mortality (output value=-0.43).
-The features that decreased the risk were normal levels of albumin (3.3 g/dL), and the absence of renal failure (presence=0) and mechanical ventilation (vent=0).
+Fig.~\ref{fig:ind_pred_stemi} presents the waterfall plots for the predictions of four sample patients with STEMI.
+Fig.~\ref{fig:ind_pred_stemi}(a) depicted the explanation of a woman who died.
+In this case, the model’s output was a high mortality risk ($f(x) = 0.981$).
+The feature values that pushed the prediction more strongly towards a higher risk for this patient were high levels of the average urea (49.5 mg/dL), high levels of the maximum respiratory rate (48 pbm), and high values of the average and maximum creatinine levels (2 umol/L and 2.1 umol/L, respectively).
+Conversely, Fig.~\ref{fig:ind_pred_stemi}(b) illustrates the prediction of a woman who survives.
+For this patient, the model’s output value was a low probability of mortality ($f(x)=0.001$).
+The feature values that reduced the probability of mortality were values of the minimum mean blood pressure (47 mmHg), the average urea (8 mg/dL), and the minimum heart rate (68.31 bpm).

-Instead, in Figure \ref{fig:ind_pred}c, we can see a patient who died from NSTEMI for whom the model’s output was a high risk of mortality (base value=2.83 and output value=3.82).
-For this patient, the features that increased the risk are the insertion of an endotracheal tube (presence=1), advanced age (86.62 years), and high levels of pap diastolic (27.15 mmHg).
-Finally, Figure \ref{fig:ind_pred}d shows the explanations for a patient with NSTEMI who survived.
-In this case, the model’s output was a low risk of mortality (output value=-2.71), and the features that decreased the risk were age (20.17 years), low levels of urea (6 mg/dL) and creatinine (0.5 umol/L), and no endotracheal tube (presence=0) .
-Unlike patient C, the age and the absence of procedures contributed to the favorable outcome for this patient.
+Fig.~\ref{fig:ind_pred_stemi}(c) presented the waterfall plot of a man who died.
+For this patient, high values of the average urea (32.5 mg/dL), high values of the maximum respiratory rate (37 bpm), and high values of the average creatinine (1.45 umol/L) pushed the model’s output more strongly towards a high probability of mortality ($f(x) = 0.986$).
+However, Fig.~\ref{fig:ind_pred_stemi}(d) provides detailed predictions of a man who survives.
+In this case, the feature values that had a greater impact on the model’s output (a low probability, $f(x) = 0.048$) were normal values of the average urea (9 mg/dL), systolic blood pressure (107.84 mmHg), and creatinine (0.7 units/L).

+Fig.~\ref{fig:ind_pred_nstemi} shows the waterfall plots that predictions of four sample patients with NSTEMI.
+However, Fig.~\ref{fig:ind_pred_nstemi}(a) describes the feature contributions of a woman who died.
+For this patient, low values of the minimum mean blood pressure (28 mmHg), high values of the maximum heart rate (180 bpm), and low values of the minimum diastolic blood pressure (12 mmHg) were the greatest impact on the high predicted probability ($f(x) = 0.986$).
+In contrast, Fig.~\ref{fig:ind_pred_nstemi}(b) explained the prediction of a woman who survived.
+For this patient, the model’s output was a low probability of mortality ($f(x) = 0.013$), where normal values of the minimum respiratory rate (14 bpm), the minimum of blood pressure (55.67 mmHg), and the maximum heart rate (109 bpm) decreased the probability.